U.S. History I: ON-LINE COURSE

 EXTRA CREDIT FOR YOUR DISCUSSION SCORE:

-You can access each quiz only once, and you will have a 60 - 90 minute time limit (although this could be extended during weeks with heavier reading assignments) -- which means that you must do all the reading BEFORE attempting the quiz, since you won't be able to come back to the quiz, nor will you have time to flip through the readings in search of the answer.
-New in recent semesters: Students are required to provide a citation (page number, paragraph number, or chapter number) for EVERY quiz answer.
+You can access each quiz only once, and you will have a 75-120 minute time limit (although this could be extended during weeks with heavier reading assignments) -- which means that you must do all the reading BEFORE attempting the quiz, since you won't be able to come back to the quiz, nor will you have time to flip through the readings in search of the answer.
+You are required to provide a citation (page number, paragraph number, or chapter number) for EVERY quiz answer.
 More details will be provided on D2L.
 You cannot earn points for a quiz question unless you also provide a citation.
-At least 15 minutes have been added to each quiz time limit to account for this.
+I believe the time limit will give students enough time to write strong answers and include the required citations.
+If you are stressed about running out of time, it's okay to take an extra minute or two to finish your thought or citation.
+Late quizzes are accepted without penalty as long as it isn't more than 5-7 minutes late.

 There will be a total of 15 quizzes.
 I will count only 14 quiz grades, which means your lowest quiz grade will be dropped.
 You can decide to take only 14 quizzes, or you can take all 15 quizzes and I will drop the lowest grade.
 This means that each quiz will be worth